Smash-hit 'Attack on Titan' spoke to chaotic modern times

 “‘Attack on Titan’ represents revolts against the powerlessness of words and hypocrisy,” says Cheung, who hails from Hong Kong.

-He sympathizes with Eren who plunges headlong toward destruction, remembering that pro-democracy protesters in Hong Kong in 2019 adopted a slogan of “If we die, we die together.”
+He sympathizes with Eren who plunges headlong toward destruction, remembering that pro-democracy protesters in Hong Kong in 2019 adopted a slogan of “If we burn, you burn with us.”
 It was only by getting embroiled in the fight that the world sat up and took notice, Cheung says.

 Having carved a place in the history of Japanese subculture as a strange and wonderful smash hit, the 34th and final volume, including the final chapter, is due to be released on June 9.